vertica/VerticaPy/docs/source/user_guide_data_preparation_decomposition.rst

     model.explained_variance_

 Most of the information is in the first two components with more than 97.7% of explained variance.
-We can export this result to a :py:mod:`vDataFrame`.
+We can export this result to a :py:func:`~verticapy.vDataFrame`.

 .. code-block::